-It shows too because this protein powder has 27 grams of protein in each servingg.
+It shows too because this supplement has 27 grams of protein in each serving.

-There are also 45 servings per container, which makes it one of the higher servings per container on this list.
+There are also 45 servings per plant-based protein powder container, which makes it one of the higher servings per container on this list.

 - Only protein source is from rice